-Note: If you do not have Australian-issued identification and cannot verify your digital identity through QGov, you can use the RTA’s paper-based Refund of rental bond form or call our helpdesk for assistance on 1300 366 311.
+Note: If you do not have Australian-issued identification and cannot verify your digital identity through QGov, you can fill in the RTA’s paper Refund of rental bond form and post it to the RTA.

 What is the bond refund process?

 The graphic below shows the process for bond refunds.